 National DNA Day Starter Kit contents as separate files

 Absolutely!
-We completely understand the limitations groups have both on resources and time.
-We consider "National DNA Day Season" to be anytime between February and April.
+We completely understand the limitations groups have on time and resources.
+We consider "National DNA Day" to be anytime between February and April of each year.

 NHGRI's National DNA Day partners, the American Society of Human Genetics (ASHG) and National Society of Genetic Counselors (NSGC), both have online databases available to reach out to genetics professionals interested in participating in education and outreach.
 Reach out to a genetics professional in your area:

-Check out our Starter Kit [ZIP] for logos, name tags, banners, letterheads and more, many of which can be personalized to include your organization or event's name!
+Check out our Starter Kit for logos, name tags, banners, letterheads and more, many of which can be personalized to include your organization and event's title!

 We do not provide funding for events.